SummaryRead the full fact sheet

 Maternal serum screening may be done in the first trimester of pregnancy, when it is combined with an ultrasound.
 This is called the combined first trimester screening test.
 Or, testing may be performed in the second trimester of pregnancy.
 This is called the second trimester maternal serum screening test.

-MSS tests for various disorders
+Maternal serum screening tests for various conditions

 - Edward syndrome – a condition that results in physical problems such as growth deficiency, heart defects, digestive system defects and intellectual disability.
 Babies born with Edward syndrome have a poor prognosis.
 Many do not live beyond the first few weeks of life.
-Edward syndrome is also known as trisomy 18 because the baby has three copies of chromosome 18, instead of the usual two.
+Edward syndrome is also known as trisomy 18 because the baby has three copies of chromosome 18, instead of the usual two

 Combined first trimester screening test

 The combined first trimester screening test can identify a pregnancy with increased chance of Down syndrome (trisomy 21) and Edward syndrome (trisomy 18).
 This test involves the pregnant woman having a blood test between 9 and 13 weeks gestation, and an ultrasound between 11 and 13 weeks gestation.
 The blood test measures the amount of two different proteins that occur naturally in the mother’s blood during pregnancy.